 - The Squadron Ball

-The final act of the year will see a 150th Anniversary Book currently being put together by Ivor Wilkins as author – this record will include all the events of 2021.
+Due for release in October 2021.
+A 150th Anniversary Book currently being put together by Ivor Wilkins as author – this record will include all the events of 2021.

 Onshore, visitors to the RNZYS will enjoy an array of land-based entertainment and celebratory events in what General Manager Hayden Porter describes as a “celebration of our sailing and a maritime history that is unmatched anywhere in the world.”